GaryS007/Project-2/README.md

 - Every button is functioning as expected and displaying the appropriate value.
 - That the computers response provides a random value every turn.
-- That the computer response is done using the 500ms timeout.
+- That the computer response is displayed 1000ms after player turn.
 - That the result message is displaying the correct value depending on who won that round.

 All Modal Buttons were tested to ensure:

 - Modal window must close when the player clicks the appropriate button.
 - The scores reset when the modal window is closed.
+- The result section resets when the modal window is closed.
+- The Icons are reset back the original '?' icons.

 Light & Dark Mode themes: